dvbsknd/FCC-issue-tracker/README.md

 - ✓ Stub out the POST endpoint for the `/api/issues` route
 - ✓ Implement a proper MVC pattern with callbacks
 - ✓ Set-up a basic front-end
+- ✓ Split the repo into `client` and `api`.
+- ✓ Try and add some tests for the front-end code
+- ✓ Mock-up the front-end rendering of an issue with Bootstrap
 - Stub out the PUT endpoint for the `/api/issues` route
 - Stub out the GET endpoint for the `/api/issues` route
 - Stub out the DELETE endpoint for the `/api/issues` route